PetmeetlyPetmeetly

 Short answer

-Before breeding, both parents need an OFA or PennHIP hip evaluation, OFA elbow grading, DNA testing for degenerative myelopathy (SOD1), a cardiac exam, and an annual eye CERF.
-The German Shepherd Dog Club of America also strongly recommends a broad DNA panel before any pairing.
+Both parents need five results on file: OFA (Orthopedic Foundation for Animals) or PennHIP hips, OFA elbows, a DM (degenerative myelopathy, SOD1 gene) DNA test, a cardiac exam, and an annual CERF eye clearance.
+The German Shepherd Dog Club of America (GSDCA) also strongly recommends a broad DNA panel.

 • 01.
 HipsOFA / SV